mohammad-shahabadi/mohammad-shahabadi.github.io/content/authors/admin/_index.md

 Hi!
 I am Mohammad Shahabadi, a final-year B.Sc.
 Computer Engineering student at K. N. Toosi University of Technology, with a GPA of 3.73.
 I have a strong foundation in software engineering and programming languages, developed through over two years of experience working as a Software Engineer at Digikala, the biggest e-commerce in Iran and Utechia, where I contributed to high-traffic applications and backend systems.

 As a Research Intern at the NUS, I collaborated with Professor Henz on the SourceAcademy project to enhance a C compiler with WebAssembly for client-side execution, which sparked my interest in language implementation and compilers.
 This exposure to web-based computation has inspired me to explore the intersection of software engineering with programming language design.

-Through these experiences, I’ve gained practical skills in developing software solutions and deepened my interest in compiler design, web-based computation, and frameworks that enhance usability for scientific applications.
-I am now eager to further my studies in these areas and contribute to advancing software systems.